cargoxplorer/.github/profile/README.md

 ## About Us

-CargoXplorer is developed by [Your Company Name], a leader in logistics software solutions.
+CargoXplorer is developed by ANKO Technologies Corp, a leader in logistics software solutions.
 Our mission is to simplify global trade through innovative technology.

 ---

-© 2023 [Your Company Name].
+© 2024 ANKO Technologies Corp.
 All rights reserved.